sthagen/python-json_schema_tangle_weave/README.md

 Create .json schema again via tangle from .json.md sandwich.

-Note: The default branch (with special menaing for github and gitlab users) has the name default 😉
+Note: The default branch (with special meaning for github and gitlab users) has the name default 😉